Atlanta Bicycle Accident Lawyers

-Bicycling is an eco-friendly mode of transportation that is much more economical than a traditional car as well as a good form of exercise.
+Bicycling is an eco-friendly way of getting from place to place that is much more economical than a traditional car, on top of being a good form of exercise.
 For these reasons, cycling has become much more popular as a primary form of transportation and not just recreation.
-This is especially true in warm climate areas that only experience mild winters.
-The downside to an influx of riders on the roads is an increased risk of injury, usually as the result of the negligence of drivers who are unaccustomed to sharing the road with bicycles, even when the road has a bike lane.
+This is especially true in warm climate areas that only experience mild winters, such as Georgia.
+Sadly, despite this increase in popularity, few drivers really respect bike riders’ right to be on the road.
+Negligent drivers are often the cause of serious bike accidents, causing severe injuries, and even death.

 In Georgia and most other states, bicycles are legally considered a vehicle, albeit not a motor vehicle.
 Because they are considered vehicles by law, they are governed by the same rules and regulations as motor vehicles.
 Only when the vehicle code refers exclusively to motor vehicles does it not apply to bicycles.
-Conversely, there are also regulations that only apply to bicyclists such as, "Every person operating a bicycle upon a roadway shall ride as near to the right side of the roadway as practicable ..."
-(40-6-294).
-Many drivers do not acknowledge a cyclist's right to ride on the road, which often leads to drivers being inattentive and/or failing to yield the right-of-way to a bicycle and is a common cause of crashes, especially "dooring" accidents.
+Under Georgia law, bike riders are expected to:

 Bicycles do not protect their rider as cars protect their drivers in the event of a crash, which is why wearing a proper-fitting helmet is especially important.
 Due to this fact, many accidents tend to cause catastrophic injuries or even death to the bicyclist.
 Based on the severity of the crash, cyclists may sustain a variety of injuries, including: